rasheedja/api-practice/README.md

 # Usage
 Install python 3.5 and run locu-restaurants.py.
-Enter the name of a city to get the names of the restaurants in that city according to www.locu.com.
+Enter the name of a city and it's country.
+The names of the restaurants in that city will be saved to output.txt.